×

 • Prenuptial Agreements: Prenuptial agreements, popularly known as prenups, are written agreements between spouses that dictate how a couple will divide debts, money, investment portfolios, and other financial assets should the couple decide to end the marriage.
 Typically, couples sign prenuptial agreements before tying the knot.
 The prenuptial agreement lists each person’s property and debt and outlines how they will divide the property (including all debts) after marriage.
 Prenups are becoming more and more popular, and same-sex couples are also using these agreements to protect their individual property before committing to marriage.
 An LGBT family lawyer can help gay and lesbian couples draft prenuptial agreements and exercise the rights contained in them.

-• Adoption: Same-sex couples, like their heterosexual counterparts, have the right to adopt a child.
+• Adoption: Same-sex couples have the right to adopt a child.
 If you are a proud LGBT member, we can make the adoption process easier whether you decide to adopt through a domestic or international adoption agency.

-• Divorce: Whether a divorce involves a same-sex or a heterosexual couple, emotions are bound to be in abundance.
+• Divorce: When marriage is ending in divorce, emotions are bound to be in abundance.
 Besides being a complicated process, divorces involve some contentious issues, including maintenance, parenting time, child allocation, child support, and property division.
 Our LGBT family lawyers can help make your divorce as smooth as possible.

 What Happens if My North Carolina LGBT Divorce Has Special Circumstances?